DavidRogers/kato/README.md

 Kato is elegant and easy to use.
 Just type in the URL of a Jenkins master node and select the projects that you would like to track.

 ## Installation
-You can download and install Kato at http://fieryjoy.com/kato
+You can download and run the code yourself until I can find a place to host the setup script.

 ## Settings
 ![alt tag](https://raw.githubusercontent.com/aliozgur/kato/master/media/Settings_02.png)